hsadoqi/online-se-pt-050420/README.md

 2. [Link for Student Weekly Availability Calendar](https://www.when2meet.com/?9139773-MqhEY)

 ### Any questions or issues please DM me.
-### CLI PROJECT WEEK 1!!!!
+### ATTENTION GAME OF CODERS: CLI PROJECT WEEK 2!!!!
-#### As a reminder, there are no PODs this week, and Study Groups will mostly be OOH!
-#### Build your first app!
-#### Make sure to set good goals for yourself so you don't fall behind!
-#### I have 10 hours of Open Office Hours this week!
-Please take advantage of them and come with any and all questions!
-Check the Cohort Calendar (above) for times!
+#### Pair Programming is not required this week!
+There are no POD groups!
+OOH WILL be held regularly throughout the week!
+Check the Cohort Calendar and Study Groups!
+#### DO NOT LET YOURSELF FEEL ALONE DURING THIS PROJECT!
+I am here to help you, reach out if you need me!
+#### If you are behind, GET CAUGHT UP!!!
+#### If you need to watch someone doing a CLI, watch the Pokedex series below!
+Or slack me!
+#### AAQ does NOT support projects, but I do!!!
+#### UTILIZE OOH and me!!

+##### I'll be making new pod/pair assignments this week, so please UPDATE your availability at the link above as needed.

 # Weekly Assignments

+### Week 8: June 22, 2020
+#### This week's focus: Project Week 2

+1. Finish your project
+2. [Schedule your review](https://go.oncehub.com/StructuredProgramCLIProjectReviews) (Don't schedulue your review until you've submitted your project on Learn.co)

-### Week 7: June , 2020
+### Week 7: June 15, 2020
 #### This week's focus: Project Week 1

 1. Work on your project